Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: The importance of naturalistic experimental settings for building generalizable theories

+\wilka{Cognitive analyses typically isolate a capacity with a task designed to elicit it.
+But behavior often shifts with seemingly-orthogonal aspects of that task, and theories tuned to one setting risk overfitting to it.
+Three cases illustrate the risk concretely---putatively well-isolated capacities (memory, learning, moral choice) behave qualitatively differently under naturalistic demands.}

-\paperarg{Example 2: memory performance differs between naturalistic search and explicit memorization}.
-When participants are explicitly instructed to memorize objects in a 3D home environment, their subsequent recall accuracy was significantly lower than when they incidentally encounter the same objects during visual search tasks~\citep{helbing2020search}.
+\paperarg{Example 1: memory performance differs between naturalistic search and explicit memorization}.
+When participants are explicitly instructed to memorize objects in a 3D home environment, their subsequent recall accuracy was significantly lower than when they incidentally encountered the same objects during visual search tasks~\citep{helbing2020search}.
 This effect also extends to spatial memory---participants were able to place objects closer to their original positions in the search condition.
 These findings demonstrate that tasks focused explicitly on memory may not capture all aspects of how memory operates during naturalistic behavior.
 Thus, computational models of memory may need to be revised to account for these differences in naturalistic settings.

-\paperarg{Example 3: mice can learn $1000 \times$ faster during natural behavior, compared to two-alternative forced choice (2AFC) tasks}.
-Recent research has shown that learning rates can dramatically differ between simplified laboratory tasks and more naturalistic settings~\citep{rosenberg2021mice}.
+\paperarg{Example 2: mice can learn $1000 \times$ faster during natural behavior, compared to two-alternative forced choice (2AFC) tasks}.
+Recent research has shown that learning efficiency can dramatically differ between simplified laboratory tasks and more naturalistic settings~\citep{rosenberg2021mice}.
 When mice are tested in traditional 2AFC tasks, they typically require 10,000 training trials over 3-6 weeks to reach asymptotic performance of only about 67\% accuracy.
-However, when allowed to \textit{freely explore} a labyrinth (similar to natural burrow systems~\citep{small1901experimental}), mice demonstrate remarkably accelerated learning~\citep{rosenberg2021mice}.
-In this setting, mice learned to navigate a complex maze with 63 T-junctions in just a few hours, optimizing their path to a reward after only about 10 reward experiences.
-The learning rate in the naturalistic setting was approximately $1000 \times$ times faster than in 2AFC paradigms.
-This dramatic difference in learning speed demonstrates how traditional simplified experimental paradigms may fundamentally underestimate an organism's learning capabilities, and suggests that learning mechanisms may operate differently when they are engaged through more naturalistic behavior.
+However, when allowed to \textit{freely explore} a labyrinth (similar to natural burrow systems~\citep{small1901experimental}), mice demonstrate remarkably accelerated learning~\citep{rosenberg2021mice}; they learned to navigate a complex maze with 63 T-junctions in just a few hours, optimizing their path to a reward after only about 10 reward experiences. \andrew{The time it took them to learn} in the naturalistic setting was approximately $1000\times$ faster than in 2AFC paradigms. \andrew{While it may not be meaningful to directly compare ``learning rate'' as a parameter between the settings, this clear and } dramatic difference in learning \andrew{efficiency} demonstrates how traditional simplified experimental paradigms may fundamentally underestimate an organism's learning capabilities, and suggests that learning mechanisms may operate differently when they are engaged through more naturalistic behavior.